maxine-red/strawberry-twirl/README.md

 ## About the modpack

-Strawberry Twirl aims to be as vanilla as possible, while also adding new ways of doing things, changing others up and make a fun pack.
+Strawberry Twirl aims to be a fun vanilla++ pack.
+The focus is on fun mechanics, magic and creativity.
-It's supposed to feel like vanilla Minecraft, but also adds new things.
-It's very little about automating and more about creativity.
+Of course, it also has automation, though there aren't going to be any quests.
+The experience is supposed to be more about making things pretty, rather than efficient.
+See it more leaning towards vanilla Minecraft, in that way.
+Cross compapbility is added, to allow automation of tasks, but it is very much **not** the focus of this pack.

+Mods are also left alone, so the only progression is within mods.
+You are also not forced to progress into one mod or another.
+Though, some things require getting into multiple mods.
+Then it's kept to entry level (for the other mod) though.

 ## Supported MC versions (Java)